-- (a) the first sequence is designed to provide an indication of the MI functionality and the readiness of the monitored components; - (b) the second sequence is designed to provide an indication of the presence of a malfunction.
+- (a) The first sequence is designed to provide an indication of the MI functionality and the readiness of the monitored components; - (b) The second sequence is designed to provide an indication of the presence of a malfunction.

-The second sequence is repeated until engine is started 1 (engine-on) or the key is set to the key-off position.
+The second sequence is repeated until engine is started9 (engine-on) or the key set on key-off position.